Steps to Become a Rider

 - Late cancellations (less than 4 hours) will not be charged but will count as one of the three late/no-shows allowed in one month.
 Three no-shows or late cancellations in one month may lose service the following month.
 The Director will make determinations regarding extenuating circumstances on a case-by-case basis.

-- Aids or companions ride free and MUST be registered.
+- Aides or companions ride free but MUST be registered.

 - How to Pay for your ride:

-- Credit: Credits can be paid by cash or check by mail or coming into the office from 8 a.m.-4 p.m.
+- Pre-Payment: Pre-payment may be paid with cash or check by mail or in-person at our office from 8 a.m.- 4 p.m.
 (Monday through Friday) at 205 W. Livingston Rd., Highland, MI 48357.
 Payment can be given to the driver in a sealed envelope with the rider’s name on it.

 - WOTA provides handicap transportation with wheelchair lifts Monday through Friday.

-- Please specify if you have a walker, chair, scooter and/or travel cart to dispatcher when scheduling AND if you need additional assistance in order to allow enough time between stops.
-Drivers cannot be at your location more than 10 minutes.
+- Please specify when scheduling if you have a walker, chair, scooter and/or travel cart AND if you need additional assistance in order to allow enough time between stops.
+Drivers cannot be at your location for more than 10 minutes.

 - WOTA drivers are instructed to assist riders from door of pickup (not within door) to door of destination.
 Drivers are instructed in wheelchair handling and will be responsible to transport the rider into the vehicle with the lift and properly secure the chair and passenger.
 Passengers must follow WOTA’s lockdown procedures for wheelchairs and scooters or they will NOT be allowed to ride.

-- Disabled persons who are not wheelchair-bound must be able to board and exit, and otherwise ride without assistance, and control behavior to not endanger self or others; otherwise, they must be accompanied by a companion capable of assisting.
-Companions ride free.
+- Disabled persons who are not wheelchair-bound must be able to board and exit the bus unassisted, and and control behavior to not endanger themselves or others.
+If this is not possible, an aide must accompany the rider.

 - All pickup and drop off points must be handicapped accessible.

-- WOTA drivers are not allowed to bring wheelchairs, scooters, walkers, travel carts or similar devices down stairs or over door sills.
+- WOTA drivers are not allowed to bring wheelchairs, scooters, walkers, travel carts or similar devices down stairs or over door thresholds.

 - Riders who cannot provide handicap accessible pick-up or drop-off points must furnish their own assistance to and from the vehicle.